Köngernheim

-Köngernheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Köngernheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 The municipality lies between Mainz and Worms and is a place characterized by agriculture.
 The winegrowing centre belongs to the Verbandsgemeinde Rhein-Selz, whose seat is in Oppenheim.
 To Mainz it is roughly 20 km, to Wiesbaden 41 km and to Frankfurt 57 km.

 Neighbouring municipalities

 Köngernheim's neighbours are Friesenheim, Hahnheim, Selzen and Undenheim.

 History

 On 27 February 782, Köngernheim had its first documentary mention in the Lorsch codex as Cuningesheim (meaning “king’s home, or “king’s people’s settlement”).
 At the second documentary mention in 804, the name was rendered Cuningeroheim.

 A church was first mentioned in 1299.
 The portal's sandstone walls and a Gothic window go back to the 14th century.

 The Catholic church was built in 1931 and 1932.
 Until that time, the Evangelical church was shared by both denominations.